elite3312/smart_contract/homework2/README.md

 ## Problem 2

-- proof should be a url
-- Loyalty Tiers:bronze, silver, gold
 - ERC20 tokens are given to regular event participants
 - ERC721 tokens(NFTs) are given to VIPs.
+- fans
+  - Loyalty Tiers:bronze, silver, gold
+- activity
+  - proof should be a url
+  - associated with a token amount
+  - fan user can submit activity
+  - owner can approve activity to give tokens to fans
+- proposal
+  - users can vote on proposals

 ## Problem 3